farm-fe/farm/CONTRIBUTING.md

 # Contributing to Farm

 Thank you for your interest in contributing to Farm!.
-Before submitting your contribution, please make sure to take a moment and read through the following guidelines:
+Before submitting your contribution, please make sure to take a moment and read through the following guidelines.

 ## Code of Conduct